Industry-Specific Safety Tips for Oregon Businesses

 6. Transportation and Delivery Services

-Employees in transportation and delivery face vehicle accidents, lifting injuries, and slips/falls.
+Workers in transportation and delivery sectors deal with vehicle accidents, lifting injuries, slips/falls.

 Safety Tips: